 If the absolute value of the difference between the two obtained approximate values is greater than the required accuracy, then it is necessary to repeat the steps with twice the number of nodes (n = 40).

-This method requires a lot of calculations, so it is wise to use computer technology to save time.
+This method requires a large amount of calculations, so it is wise to use computer technology to save time.

 Let's solve the problem using the above algorithm.
-In order to save time, we omit intermediate calculations using the trapezoid method.
+In order to save time, we will omit intermediate calculations using the trapezoidal method.

 Example 3

-It is necessary to calculate the definite integral ∫ 0 2 x e x d x using the trapezoid method with an accuracy of 0 , 001 .
+It is necessary to calculate the definite integral ∫ 0 2 x e x d x using the trapezoidal method with an accuracy of 0.001.

 Solution